julien-arino/3MC-course-epidemiological-modelling/index.md

-This is the web version of the course pages.
+This is the web version of the course pages for the [3MC course on Epidemiological Modelling](http://natural-sciences.nwu.ac.za/paa/3MC-Course-EM).
 It is used to access the presentation files in `html` format.
 To view files in other formats, to access the code, etc., please click the *View on GitHub* button above to access the repository content.

 List of lectures.
 - Monday 4 April 2022